 It’s not really the amount that matters in the beginning.
 What matters is that you do it and develop that mindset of saving.
 In the beginning, you can use it to build a small emergency fund, and as you earn more and are able to save more, you can use it for retirement savings, saving for a house, car, etc.

 The best way to get into the mindset of paying yourself first is by automating it.
-Pick an online savings account, like Ally or Synchrony Bank, that allows for automated transfers and pays at least 1.65% and 1.85% respectively on your balance.
+Pick an online savings account, that allows for automated transfers and pays a decent interest on your balance.
 Then, have a transfer go through each payday.

 You won’t feel the transfer, it’ll force you to live on less, and you’ll be on your way to growing wealth – which is the real long-term goal.
 Following this simple, but vital rule helps you avoid foolish spending and prioritize what you want in life.